marius-m/j-trainer/src/main/resources/assets/projects.md

 Mini projects that take more time to achieve result.

+Most of the solutions for these problems can be found [here](https://github.com/marius-m/j-basics/tree/master/src/main/java/lt/vcs).

 ## Guessing game

 Simple game that lets players guess a number and score points